Four ways to give ELL students feedback on their writing is the headline of one of my latest Teaching English – British Council posts.

-I’ve been thinking and writing (in my forthcoming book to be published by Eye On Education) about the most effective ways to give feedback to students.
+I’ve been thinking and writing about the most effective ways to give feedback to students.
 I’ve obviously been trying to apply what I’ve been learning in the classroom, too.

 As a one sentence summary, as I’ve posted about previously, the research says it’s best to praise effort and not intelligence.

 What Kind Of Feedback Should We Give Our Students? is a post I have previously written.